CivicActions/ssp-toolkit/docs/controls/IA.md

 > The information system implements multifactor authentication for network access to privileged accounts.

+##### AWS

+The AWS Management Console is configured to require two factor authentication.

 ##### CivicActions

 CivicActions system administrators employ a personal public-key pair for basic access and must originate from a whitelisted IP address.
 To access root (sudo) privileges an additional password is required.